pythoninthegrass/ai_engineer/README.md

 # Latest AI trends through a healthcare example

-A sophisticated AI-powered system designed to analyze healthcare documentation and assist with clinical assessments, specifically focused on OASIS (Outcome and Assessment Information Set) evaluations and nursing workflows.

 ## Overview

 This project combines multiple AI models with advanced document processing capabilities to create an intelligent healthcare assistant that can: